 The security measures you take are going to vary based on your company and data center‘s size, location, the type of storage hardware you’re using, and a myriad of other factors.

 However, general security best practices are going to remain fairly constant.
 You can adapt plans and strategies to fit your needs, but the important thing is taking an active role in the safety of vulnerable company, partner, and client data.

-It’s also important to note that in the event of a data center decommission, there are vital security measures to take into account to ensure your used hardware and equipment is properly sold, erased, or disposed of.
+It’s also important to note that in the event of aused hardware and equipment is properly sold, erased, or disposed of., there are vital security measures to take into account to ensure your

 As a leader in IT Asset Disposition, Exit Technologies can help.

 You can get a free asset valuation and service quote from us.
 So go ahead and contact us.

 Have something to add?
 Let us know your thoughts in the comments below!